Cover of Henry Kissinger’s Diplomacy, used as the shared image for this summary series.

 In 1994, Henry Kissinger published the book Diplomacy.
 He was a renowned scholar and diplomat who served as the United States National Security Advisor and Secretary of State.
 His book provides an extensive sweep of the history of foreign affairs and the art of diplomacy, with a particular focus on the 20th century and the Western World.
-Kissinger, known for his alignment with the realist school of international relations, inquires into the concepts of the balance of power, raison d’État, and Realpolitik across different eras.
+Known for his alignment with the realist school of international relations, Kissinger examines the balance of power, raison d’État, and Realpolitik across different eras.

 His work has been widely praised for its scope and intricate detail.
-Yet, it has also faced criticism for its focus on individuals over structural forces, and for presenting a reductive view of history.
-Also, critics have also pointed out that the book focuses excessively on Kissinger’s individual role in events, potentially overstating his impact.
+It has also faced criticism for focusing on individuals over structural forces and for presenting a reductive view of history.
+Critics have also argued that the book gives excessive weight to Kissinger’s individual role in events, potentially overstating his impact.
 In any case, his ideas are worthy of consideration.

 Below, you can find an overview of every chapter in the book, as well as links to more detailed summaries about each chapter: